 Weekly Heat Content Evolution in the Equatorial Pacific

 During January - May 2014, the downwelling phase of a strong Kelvin wave crossed the Pacific.

-During May-July, positive temperature anomalies progressively disappeared from the equatorial Pacific in response to an upwelling Kelvin wave.
+During May-July, positive temperature anomalies progressively disappeared from the equatorial Pacific in response to the upwelling phase of the Kelvin wave.